salesforce/omakase/readme.md

 The most basic principle to understand when using Omakase is that nearly everything is organized into a set of _plugins_.
 Need to output the processed code in compressed or dev mode format?
 Register a `StyleWriter` plugin.
 Want to enable built-in validations?
 Register a `StandardValidation` plugin.
 Want to add your own custom rework, validation and linting?
 Create and register the applicable plugins.

-This loosely coupled architecture allows us to achieve better performance and caters to the pattern of parsing a CSS source over and over with different configurations as opposed to parsing just once (which other libraries might necessitate for performance cost reasons).
+This loosely-coupled architecture allows us to achieve better performance and caters to the pattern of parsing a CSS source over and over with different configurations as opposed to parsing just once (which other libraries might necessitate for performance cost reasons).

 Note that only one instance of a plugin can be registered and that plugins will be executed in the order that they are registered.
 Thus, order can be extremely important for rework operations.